Data-Sci-2022/Conspiracy-Langauge-Analysis/progress_report.md

 # Progress report

+### 2nd Progress Report

+In order to take a closer look at the dataframes, LOCO_df and LOCO_LFs_df (tibbles which are 96,743 x 94 and 96,743 x 288, respectively), I split the dataframes to take the first 50 rows of each and create smaller, sample dataframes which I saved as Rds files for easy tinkering and exploration.

+Using these smaller tibbles I identified various columns that are not useful for this project.
+In order to shrink down the size of our dataframes, I used `dplyr` to select only the relevant columns.
+For example, columns such as 'txt', which contained entire documents as raw strings, were removed since they were bloating the data considerably.
+Thus, the size of the data was reduced considerably: LOCO_df went from 559 Mb to 25.1 Mb and LOCO_LFs_df from 217.8 Mb to 74.6 Mb.

+Following the selection of the columns, I decided to join the two dataframes into a single tibble.
+The dataframes were successfully joined by doc_id, resulting in a final dataframe ready for analysis, LOCO_final, a tibble consisting of 96,743 observations of 103 variables, stored as LOCO_final.Rds.

+This data wrangling process, including some descriptive statistics on the LOCO_final dataframe, is available [here](data/data_wrangling.md).

+#### Sharing plan & Licence

+The sharing plan for this project's data has not changed since the first progress report.
+LOCO and all related materials are made freely available by its authors under basic copyright, with no licence to be found.
+The data does not contain any type of sensitive or personal information from its source, and I will not be contributing any data of the sort, so I plan to share this project's data and analysis in its entirety.

+As such, I've chosen the MIT Licesne and updated the [License](/LICENSE) file accordingly.
+The MIT License is short and to the point.
+It lets people do almost anything they want with this project.

 ### 1st Progress Report

 Completed the import of selected JSON (JavaScript Object Notation) files into R, excluding 3 files from the original corpus: topic_gamma.json, topic_description.json, website_metadata.json.
 Because this analysis will focus on lexical features and social media shares regardless of the topic of the document, I plan to rely only on data from *LOCO_LFs.json* and *LOCO.json*.